Ab initio modeling of TWIP and TRIP effects in $\beta$-Ti alloys: Abstract

-In this work, the Density Functional Theory was used to investigate the energetics of phase transformations in bcc Ti alloys.
-We consider bcc-$\beta$, hcp-$\alpha$, and the $\omega$ phases and calculated the corresponding potential energy surfaces with decouples cell-shape change and shuffling for pure Ti and Ti alloyed with Al, Si, V, Cr, Fe, Nb, and Mo.
-The $\beta$-stabilization caused by alloying Si, Fe, Cr, and Mo was observed; in these cases, however, the most stable phase appears between the $\beta$ and the $\alpha$ phases, which has been identified as the martensitic $\alpha''$ phase.
-Next, we investigated two twinning mechanisms.
-The bcc-phased twins are separated by a positive barrier in the case of the $\{112\}\langle11\bar1\rangle$ mechanism; alloying increases the transformation barrier w.r.t. pure Ti.
-The $\{332\}\langle11\bar3\rangle$ twinning yields negative transformation barriers for all species but Mo and Fe.
-This is justified by the fact that the transition state is structurally similar to the $\alpha$ phase, which is energetically preferred over the $\beta$ phase for the majority of investigated alloying elements.
-Lastly, the impact of alloying on twin grain boundary energies is discussed.
-The here provided alloying trends can serve as design guidelines for novel Ti-based alloys with specific application areas. }
+{ Transformations in bcc-$\beta$, hcp-$\alpha$, and the $\omega$ phases of Ti alloys are studied using Density Functional Theory for pure Ti and Ti alloyed with Al, Si, V, Cr, Fe, Cu, Nb, Mo, and Sn.
+The $\beta$-stabilization caused by alloying Si, Fe, Cr, and Mo was observed, but the most stable phase appears between the $\beta$ and the $\alpha$ phases, corresponding to the martensitic $\alpha''$ phase.
+Next, the $\{112\}\langle11\bar1\rangle$ bcc twins are separated by a positive barrier, which further increases by alloying w.r.t. pure Ti.
+The $\{332\}\langle11\bar3\rangle$ twinning yields negative barriers for all species but Mo and Fe.
+This is because the transition state is structurally similar to the $\alpha$ phase, which is preferred over the $\beta$ phase for the majority of alloying elements.
+Lastly, the impact of alloying on twin boundary energies is discussed.
+These results may serve as design guidelines for novel Ti-based alloys with specific application areas. }

 \keywords{DFT, Ti alloys, TRIP, TWIP, Phase transformations, Plasticity}